Jedd709999/Thesis-Management-System-/DOCKER_README.md

 This document explains how to containerize and run the Thesis Management System using Docker.

+## Two Ways to Run with Docker

+1. **Using Docker Compose (Recommended)**: Runs all services (database, backend, frontend) together
+2. **Using Root Dockerfile**: Builds and runs just the backend service

+For most development and production scenarios, we recommend using Docker Compose as it handles all services and their dependencies.

 ## Prerequisites

 - Docker Engine 20.10 or higher